 MBBS, Peking University Health Science Center, 2001

 Dr. Liu is a population health researcher dedicated to study and address the leading causes of child mortality.
 She has multidisciplinary background in medicine, maternal and child health, epidemiology, biostatistics, and demography.
-Her research focuses on applying interdisciplinary quantitative strategies to measure and estimate all-cause and leading cause-specific child mortality, and to investigate jointly their biosocial etiologies.
+Her research focuses on applying interdisciplinary quantitative strategies to measure and estimate all-cause and cause-specific child mortality, to strengthen civil registration and vital statistics (CRVS) systems to improve child mortality estimation, and to investigate biosocial etiologies of leading causes of child mortality and morbidity.
 Dr. Liu practices to disseminate evidence on reducing child mortality due to leading causes and advocate to improving child survival.
 She also teaches introductory and advanced quantitative population health and demographic methods.

 Honors and Awards

-Endowed Fellowship in Family Planning and Reproductive Health: 2006 – 2007, Johns Hopkins Bloomberg School of Public Health
+• The Fellowship in Family Planning and Reproductive Health: 2006-2007, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD

-Department of Population, Family and Reproductive Health Tuition and Stipend Fellowship: 2004 – 2006, Johns Hopkins Bloomberg School of Public Health
+• Department of Population, Family and Reproductive Health Tuition and Stipend Fellowship: 2004-2006, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD

-Josephine Kohn and Family Fund Award: 2002 – 2004, Johns Hopkins Bloomberg School of Public Health
+• Josephine Kohn and Family Fund Award: 2002-2004, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD

-Medical Education Scholarship of United Laboratories: 2000, Peking University Health Science Center
+• Golden Prize, Medical Education Scholarship of The United Laboratories: 1997-1998, Peking University Health Science Center, Beijing

 Editorial Board Membership